SingLEM: Single-Channel Large EEG Model: Experiments

 \subsection{Evaluation Metrics}

-To ensure a comprehensive evaluation, we report three standard metrics: classification accuracy, macro-averaged F1-score, and Cohen's kappa coefficient $\kappa$.
-Accuracy reflects the overall proportion of correctly classified samples.
-The macro F1-score captures the harmonic mean of precision and recall across all classes, treating each class equally and mitigating the influence of class imbalance.
-Cohen's kappa coefficient quantifies the agreement between predicted and true labels beyond chance, serving as a more rigorous indicator of classification reliability.
+To ensure a comprehensive evaluation, we report three standard metrics for the primary strict LOSO SVM evaluation: classification accuracy, macro-averaged F1-score, and Cohen's kappa coefficient $\kappa$.
+For the additional MLP, supervised neural decoder, and subject-adapted analyses, we report accuracy as a compact summary, as these analyses are intended to complement, rather than replace, the primary evaluation.
+Accuracy measures the overall proportion of correctly classified samples, macro-F1 balances precision and recall across classes, and Cohen's $\kappa$ quantifies agreement beyond chance.